CristeaTeodorAndrei/CubeSat/README.md

 - Start Testing Phase.[^2]
 - Run OnBoard Software code (OBSW.py).

+### Remote Control Phase

+Keep in mind that each script that will run will be sent as a command through the GCM.

 ### Optimization Phase

 In order to reduce energy usage and ensure efficient performance of the whole system, a number of optimizations have been implemented: